How do credit card transaction fees work? Our guide breaks down the types of fees, common pricing models, and everything else you need to know.

 - Choosing a slightly more expensive provider that offers superior customer service and support will be a worthwhile tradeoff.

-Remember that there’s no overall “best” or “cheapest” payment processor, only the best/cheapest processor for your particular business.
+Remember that there’s no overall “best” or “cheapest” payment processor, only the best/cheapest processor for your business.
 Making that final determination takes using sales data from your business and doing some math, but the time you spend analyzing the numbers will more than pay for itself in savings on credit card processing fees.
 Good luck!